Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Proof of Theorem

 \section{Proof of Theorem~\ref{thm1}}

-Consider the set of information-energy rate-triplets that can be achieved under the assumption that the receiver performs SUD to recover the messages $M_1$ and $M_2$.
-This set is denoted by $\set{C}_{\SUD}(b)$ and is defined by the following lemma. \begin{lemma}[Achievable Information-Energy Region with SUD] The set $\set{C}_{\SUD}(b)$ contains all non-negative information-energy rate-triplets $(R_1,R_2,B)$ that satisfy
+Consider the set of information-energy rate-tuples that can be achieved under the assumption that the receiver performs SUD to recover the messages $M_1,\dots, M_K$.
+This set is denoted by $\set{C}_{\SUD}(K,b)$ and is defined by the following lemma. \begin{lemma}[Achievable Information-Energy Region With SUD] The set $\set{C}_{\SUD}(K,b)$ contains all non-negative information-energy rate tuples $(R_1,\dots,R_K,B)$ that satisfy

-where $(\beta_1,\beta_2)\in [0,1]^2$. \end{lemma} \begin{IEEEproof}The proof of achievability follows similar arguments to those in the proof of Theorem~\ref{TheoremCentralizedRegion} when the decoder is restricted to use SUD to recover the messages $M_1$ and $M_2$. \end{IEEEproof}
+where $(\beta_1,\dots,\beta_K)\in [0,1]^K$. \end{lemma} \begin{IEEEproof}The proof of achievability follows similar arguments to those in the proof of Theorem~\ref{TheoremCentralizedRegion} when the decoder is restricted to use SUD to recover the messages $M_1,\dots,M_K$. \end{IEEEproof}